 Edge is Microsoft’s popular cross-platform web browser, which makes handling security and privacy much easier for its users.
-Microsoft Edge includes new-age consumer features like Edge Kiosk Mode that protect your online data and identity, help you stay organized and save time and give you value back.
+Microsoft Edge includes new-age consumer features like Microsoft Edge Kiosk Mode that protect your online data and identity, help you stay organized and save time and give you value back.

 Microsoft Edge is especially popular for enterprise use because it gives users more control over their data with transparency into which trackers are blocked while browsing online with tracking prevention.